hm-factor/hearth_challenge_frontend/README.md

 Navigate into the backend folder and **bundle install**.

+Run `rails db:seed` to fill the database with csv info.

 Start the backend first with **rails s** and then start the frontend witth **npm start** where you will be prompted to run the frontend on a different port (enter y).